 It is preferable to have parking areas located in back or side yards where the parking can be more efficiently screened by buildings and landscaping.
-This also helps establish a stronger architectural edge along the travel corridors and safer pedestrian circulation when cars are not parked between the viewer and the building.
+This also helps establish a stronger architectural edge along the travel corridors when cars are not parked between the viewer and the building.